osrg/gobgp/docs/sources/policy.md

 ##### Examples
  - example 1
-  - This PolicyDefinition has PrefixSet *ps1* and NeighborSet *ns1* as its condition and routes matche the condition is rejected.
+  - This PolicyDefinition has PrefixSet *ps1* and NeighborSet *ns1* as its condition and routes matches the condition is rejected.

  ```
  # example 1